DizNicolasAmor/interviews-practice/DATA-STRUCTURES.md

 An *Abstract Data Structure* is an abstraction of the DS which provides only its interface, that is without the details of the implementation.
 Examples: Stack, Queue, List, Tree, Graph, Map, Set, Multiset, Container, Array.

+### 2 What is the concept of time complexity?

+complete

 ### Array

 **Static Array**: it is a fixed length container of indexable elements that starts from index zero.
 Each index could be referenced with a number.